This grilled orange chicken recipe is quick and easy and a fun switch up from your usual.

 What oranges are best for juicing?

 When you juice your own oranges, you want oranges with both the best flavor and plenty of juice.
-There are several varieties you can easily find in stores starting with valencia and navel oranges.
+There are several varieties you can easily find in stores starting with Valencia and navel oranges.

 Valencia oranges are known for their high juice content, vibrant color, and balanced sweet-tart flavor.
 Navel oranges are renowned for their large size, easy-to-peel skin, and sweet flavor.
 They provide delicious juice that is often rich and slightly tangy.